taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Iúna: **"How does a *police raid* start a *state-wide fire*??"**

-Dr. Kauffmann: **"It's all that plastic furniture, they're basically *solid* petroleum...I'm sorry, I should have realised you hadn't heard yet...do you know anyone over there?"**
+Dr. Kauffmann: **"Apparently the targets panicked and tried to destroy the evidence...and the suburbs are just *filled* with plastic furniture, which are basically *solid* petroleum, and it all just hit a flash point...I'm sorry...do you know anyone over there?"**

 Iúna: **"Yes, I...I'm sorry, I need to make a call..."**